CSE Software Development Standards

 At the start of your project, you will need to create a dev branch off of the main branch.
 Your project's main branch is used to hold the latest release of your project.
 The current sprint's completed tasks will be added to the dev branch.
 AT NO TIME SHOULD YOU EVER MAKE A COMMIT DIRECTLY TO THE main OR dev BRANCHES.

-It is important that the dev branch only contains code and documents from tasks which have been completed and tested.
-At the end of each sprint, your PM "releases" a new version of your project by creating and approving a pull request which merges the dev branch into the main branch.
+It is important that your main branch contains all of the code and documents that has been "released" to your client.
+The dev branch contains all of the code and documents from tasks which have been completed and tested.
+At the end of each sprint, your PM "releases" a new version of your project by creating and approving a pull request merging the dev branch into the main branch.

-When starting work on a task that will create, update, or remove files from the repo, you will must create a branch from the dev branch for your task.
-The new branch's name should contain the task's card number and be meaningful.
+When starting work on a task that will create, update, or delete files, you must create a new branch for the task from the dev branch.
+The new branch's name must contain the task's card number and a description of the work the task will implement.
 This allows your manager, your manager's manager, and other outsiders to understand the work you are doing and why you are doing it.
 Making regular commits in this branch documents your progress for your manager, insures others can follow your thought process in this work, and limits information loss due to a power outage or lottery win.
 Do NOT wait to finish your code before committing – broken code cannot harm anyone else since they will be working on different branches.
 Once your work is complete and passes all of the task tests, move the task card to the “Completed” list and use a pull request to merge the branch back into the dev branch.
+If a bug is later found in the branch, you will need to fix the code and use a second pull request to merge the updated code back into the dev branch.

-The history of branches and commits can be seen in GitHub by selecting the "Insights" tab, and then clicking on "Network" from the menu bar on the left.
+The history of branches and commits can be seen in GitHub by first selecting View All Branches from the branch dropdown on the home page and then selecting the All tab on the Branches page.
 An example of a good use of branches can be seen below:

 Commits in Github